SEFAA’s Message Regarding COVID-19

 ACROSS SOUTH FLORIDA

-NEW: The U.S. Centers for Disease Control and Prevention (CDC) extended its federal eviction moratorium order through June 30, 2021.
+Effective Immediately: The U.S. Centers for Disease Control and Prevention (CDC) extended its federal eviction moratorium order through June 30, 2021.
 The announcement included modifications, while the core elements of the order remain in effect.
 Click here to learn more.

 The U.S. Department of the Treasury issued updated Frequently Asked Questions (FAQs) for the Emergency Rental Assistance Program (ERAP), a $25 billion dollar grant program established by Congress in the December COVID-19 relief package.